 The main benefit of a contoured mouse is it’s built at an angle that provides support to your hand.
 If you want an ergonomic mouse from Corsair, please consider this product.
 It sports a unique design that allows your wrist to rest comfortably on it.
 It’s not the only advantage provided.

 For the record, it’s unlikely that one grip will fit every user since each one of us has uniquely-shaped fingers.
-With all these choices, you can pick one you’re most comfortable with.
-Another feature you may use a lot is the profile storage.
+With all these choices, you can pick the one you’re most comfortable with.
+Another feature you may use a lot is profiling storage.
 The lighting effects on this device can be saved and are swappable.